Spatial Correlation Modeling and RS-LS Estimation of Near-Field Channels with Uniform Planar Arrays: RS-LS Channel Estimation

 \section{RS-LS Channel Estimation}

-We first describe several channel estimation schemes, then, explain how we utilize the subspace correlation matrix to perform the channel estimation.
+We first describe several channel estimation schemes, then, explain how we utilize the lower-dimensional subspace to perform the channel estimation.
 We consider a scenario where the UE transmits a predefined pilot sequence within each coherence block and the BS uses it to estimate the channel.
 This could be any of the UEs served by the BS.
-According to \cite[Sec.~3]{massivemimobook}, the receive signal at the BS is
+According to \cite[Sec.~3]{massivemimobook}, the received signal at the BS is